Utkarsh-creates/airplane/README.md

 # 777 Airline Livery Model
 ![777](airplane.png)

-This repository contains a 3D model of an aircraft, specifically designed for product display purposes related to an airline livery.
+Designed in blender the [Boeing 777](https://www.boeing.com/commercial/777), specifically designed for product display purposes related to an airline livery.
 This model is intended for visualization and demonstration within a controlled environment and is **not** designed for distribution or commercial use.

 ## Features